 The Hiawatha: getting to Chicago

-This Hiawatha transports me to get to Chicago, and from there, I transfer to my next train.
-My other options are two Metra trains, either Fox Lake, IL or Antioch, IL.
-I didn’t want to leave my car at a station because I am not taking the train back.
-I did look at riding the train to Milwaukee and then a bus down, I have done that before.
-The best part of that is the ability to stop at Stone Creek for coffee before leaving, but either the times didn’t work out, or there weren’t any cost savings.
+This Hiawatha transports me to Chicago, and I transfer to my next train there.
+My other options are two Metra trains, Fox Lake, IL, or Antioch, IL.
+I didn’t want to leave my car at the station because I was not returning those trains.
+I did look at riding the train to Milwaukee and then a bus down; I have done that before.
+The best part is the ability to stop at Stone Creek for coffee before leaving, but the times didn’t work out, or there weren’t any cost savings.

-The Mighty Hiawatha takes me from Sturtevant (WI) Depo to Chicago Union Station, from there the California Zephyr will whisk me off to Omaha, NE.
+The Mighty Hiawatha takes me from Sturtevant (WI) Depot to Chicago Union Station; the California Zephyr will whisk me off to Omaha, NE.

 Layover at Chicago Union Station

-Often when I take trips like this, I use the Metropolitian Lounge of off the Great Hall, but this time I will not have access to that room.
-The lounge is for sleeper car and business class passengers, or those who are Amtrak Guest Rewards Select Plus members.
+I often use the Metropolitan Lounge off the Great Hall when I take trips like this, but I cannot access that room this time.
+The lounge is for sleeper cars, business class passengers, or Amtrak Guest Rewards Select Plus members.
 Sadly I do not qualify for any of those.

-The layover comes at an excellent time for lunch and maybe a brew, I could save time and do both at the same place.
-I am excited new food places are coming to Union Station, but I’ll have to wait for another trip to go to those since they are not open yet.
+The layover comes at an excellent time for lunch and maybe a brew; I could save time and do both simultaneously.
+I am excited about new food places coming to Union Station, but I’ll have to wait for another trip since they are not open yet.

-I have a soft spot in my heart for the Califonia Zephyr because it was the first long-distance train I ever made.
+I have a soft spot for the Califonia Zephyr because it was the first long-distance train I ever made.

 The Zephyr will take me 500 miles from Chicago to Omaha.
-With the train leaving at 2:00 pm I will get a chance to see most of the scenery as we roll through.
+With the train leaving at 2:00 pm, I will see most of the scenery as we roll through.

-As a coach-class passenger, I have access to the Sightseer Lounge Car, and my food options include the dining car and the cafe car.
-If you have not been on a Superliner train before, the Sightseer Loung is the upper level of the cafe car and has large windows on the sides and also window that curve in the ceiling.
-This windowed car is a great place to get out your seat and see the country go by, and maybe enjoy a treat from the lower level cafe.
+As a coach-class passenger, I have access to the Sightseer Lounge Car, and my food options include the dining and cafe cars.
+If you have not been on a Superliner train before, the Sightseer Loung is the upper level of the cafe car and has large windows on the sides and windows that curve in the ceiling.
+This windowed car is a great place to get out of your seat, see the country go by, and maybe enjoy a treat from the lower-level cafe.